-- 102.19-1.
+- 102.41-1119-1.
 Challenges.
 Any qualified voter may challenge the results of an election by filing a complaint with the Judiciary within ten (10) calendar days after the election.
 The Judiciary shall hear and decide a challenge to any election within two (2) business days after the challenge is filed.
-Any appeal to the appellate body of the Judiciary shall be filed within one (1) business day after the issuance of the lower body's decision and decided within two (2) business days after the appeal is filed. - (a) The person challenging the election results shall prove by clear and convincing evidence that the Election Law was violated or an unfair election was conducted, and that the outcome of the election would have been different but for the violation. - (b) If the Judiciary invalidates the election results, a special election shall be ordered by the Judiciary for the office(s) affected to be held on a date set by the Judiciary for as soon as this law allows for a special election. - 102.19-2.
+Any appeal to the appellate body of the Judiciary shall be filed within one (1) business day after the issuance of the lower body's decision and decided within two (2) business days after the appeal is filed. - (a) The person challenging the election results shall prove by clear and convincing evidence that the Election Law was violated or an unfair election was conducted, and that the outcome of the election would have been different but for the violation.

+(b) If the Judiciary invalidates the election results, a Special Election special election shall be ordered by the Judiciary for the office(s) affected to be held on a date set by the Judiciary for as soon as the Election Lawthis law allows for a Special Electionspecial election.
+102.11-1219-2.
 The Final Report.
-The Election Board shall forward a Final Report to the Nation's Secretary after time has lapsed for recount requests, or challenges or after all recounts or challenges have been completed, whichever is longer.
-The Final Report shall consist of the following information: - (a) Total number of persons voting; - (b) Total votes cast for each candidate by subsection of the ballot; - (c) List of any ties and final results of those ties, including the method of resolution; - (d) List of candidates elected and position elected to; - (e) Number of spoiled ballots; and - (f) Cost of the election, including the compensation paid to each Election Board member. - 102.19-3.
+The Election Board shall forward a Final Report to the Nation's

+Secretary after time has lapsed for recount requests, or challenges or after all recounts or challenges have been completed, whichever is longer.
+The Final Report shall consist of the following information:

+- (a) Total number of persons voting: - (b) Total votes cast for each candidate by subsection of the ballot: - (c) List of any ties and final results of those ties, including the method of resolution; - (d) List of candidates elected and position elected to-: - (e) Number of spoiled ballots-; and - (f) Cost of the election, including the compensation paid to each Election Board member.
+102.11-1319-3.
 Declaration of Results.
-The Business Committee shall declare the official results of the

-- election and send notices regarding when the swearing in of newly elected officials shall take place within ten (10) business days after receipt of the Final Report. - 102.19-4.
-A candidate elected to the Oneida Business Committee shall resign from any salaried position effective prior to taking an Oneida Business Committee oath of office - 102.19-5.
+The Business Committee shall declare the official results of the election and send notices regarding when the swearing in of newly elected officials shall take place within ten (10) business days after receipt of the Final Report. - 102.11-14.
+Candidates19-4.
+A candidate elected to the Oneida Business Committee shall resign from any salaried position effective prior to taking aan Oneida Business Committee oath of office 102.11-1519-5.
 Except in the event of an emergency, as determined by the Oneida Business Committee, a newly elected official shall be sworn into office no later than thirty (30) calendar days after the official results of an election are declared by the Oneida Business Committee. - (a) If a newly elected official is not sworn in within thirty (30) calendar days, the seat shall be considered vacant and the Election Board shall declare the next highest vote recipient the winner.
-This procedure shall be repeated as necessary until a winner is declared. - (b) If all vote recipients decline or are otherwise unable to be declared the winner, then a special election shall be held. - 102.19-6.
+This procedure shall be repeated as necessary until a winner is declared. - (b) If all vote recipients decline or are otherwise unable to be declared the winner, then a Special Election special election shall be held. - 102.11-1619-6.
 The Election Board shall send notice to the Records Management Department to destroy the ballots thirty (30) calendar days after the election or after the final declaration of official election results occurs, whichever is longer.

-102.20.
+102.12.
+Elections 20.
 Constitutional Amendments